 However, not everyone was collecting it just for

 home use.
 I believe a couple of them were taking the firewood they'd gathered

-to market.
-Marginalised people – and they exist in large numbers here – make
+to the market.
+Marginalised communities – and they exist in large numbers here – make

 a few rupees from the sale of firewood.
 It

-is one fragile plank of the livelihoods people eke out in this troubled region.
+is one fragile plank of the livelihoods people scrape together in this troubled region.